matthewomccorkle/matthewomccorkle.github.io/_posts/2022-07-18-day_033_asciinema.md

 <br>

     Step 5a (Remote save on asciinema.org):
-    You need to have made an account and ran the command from step 2.
+    You need to have made an account at asciinema.org and run the authorization command from step 2.

     After you type exit to stop recording the prompt will ask if you want to save to your asciinema.org account.
 If you press <enter> then it will